Chareeef/alx-backend-storage/README.md

 ## Exploring the World of Backend Storage

-Throughout this section, we'll cover a ton of cool topics, from the basics of relational databases and **SQL** fundamentals to advanced stuff like *MySQL* indexing, stored procedures, and *NoSQL* databases like *Redis*.
+Throughout this section, we'll cover a ton of cool topics, from the basics of relational databases and **SQL** fundamentals to advanced stuff like *MySQL* indexing, stored procedures, and *NoSQL* databases like *MongoDB* and *Redis*.
 Plus, we'll learn all about optimizing database performance and scalability.

 ## Getting Started on Your Learning Path